jamesrswift/ionio-illustrate/manual.typ

 // --------------------------------------------
 #pagebreak()
 = Humanist Documentation <humandoc>
 This documentation is hand-written, and therefore may sometimes be incorrect if it hasn't been updated to a recent API change (though hopefully those are few).
 If you see an issue in this documentation, please put in an issue or a pull request on the GitHub repository.
-That being said, the code examples that run
+That being said, a best effort is made to ensure that this section is useful.

 == `mass-spectrum()`
 The `mass-spectrum()` function takes two positional arguments: